 Unlike regular compound miter saws, sliding compound miter saws can tilt their blades to go either left or right.
 These saws are great for accommodating to different lengths of wood.
 The only real drawback to these saws is the need for space behind the saw.

 This is due to how the sliding compound miter saw works.
 These types of saws are able to move the way they do because the blade is on a couple of rails that allow it to move forward and back and from left to right.
 Not all models of sliding compound miter saws offer this left or right function so you will need to look for it specifically if it is a feature you really desire for your saw.

-While these sliding compound miter saws tend to run on the more expensive side, they are definitely well worth every penny thanks to all the wood cutting power and options it offers you.
+According to review sites like NowTopReview, while these sliding compound miter saws tend to run on the more expensive side, they are definitely well worth every penny thanks to all the wood cutting power and options it offers you.
 On top of major features below, there are a few other points to look for in your sliding compound miter saw.

 These points are:

 - Does it include a laser-guided system or option?

 This type of system can help you make the most accurate cuts and reap the precision benefits of using these types of miter saws.

 If you are only occasionally sawing things then a 10 amp motor is more than enough.
 But if you are planning to do a lot of woodworking, then you will need to look into more powerful motors and a router table to ensure your saw can handle any project you put under its blade.